Avinaw/GitHubTest/01_introduction/README.md

 * Come with a client utility through which you would be uploading/downloading code to/from FTP server and it should make sure that you are not overriding the latest code available in FTP server.

 ## Learning
-In this section you will get to know about VCS, various terms associated with it such as
+In this section you got to know about VCS, various terms associated with VCS such as:
 * Repo Server
 * Pull
 * Push